The Best Body Movements to Reduce Inflammation

 If you're not very active, make sure you start small and build up gradually to more intense exercise.
 Make sure you talk to your doctor or healthcare provider before you start.

 A recent study showed that workout session doesn't have to be intense to have anti-inflammatory affects!
-Even 30 minutes of brusque walking can have a wonderful impact on the body.
+Even 30 minutes of brisk walking can have a wonderful impact on the body.

 A combination of weights, resistance training, and cardio provides a great recipe for reducing inflammation.